 [ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something, we make a little bit of money.
 Need more info?
 See how it all works here.]

-1. Use Props To Enhance the Christmas Atmosphere
+1. Dog Christmas Photo Ideas: Using Props to Enhance the Christmas Atmosphere

 Who doesn’t love experimenting with various props and accessories for Christmas family photos with your pets?
 Santa hats, reindeer antlers, or wrapping paper reminds us of the season’s magic.
 They keep your pet photos feeling festive and enhance the image’s atmosphere.